-This schedule is being provided as a courtesy so that you can assist shareholders in calculating the tax basis of their shares.
-Shareholders should consult their Forms 1099-DIV as provided previously for each year for dollar amounts, and shareholders must contact their tax advisors.
+This schedule is being provided as a courtesy to assist shareholders in calculating the tax basis of their shares.
+Shareholders should consult their Forms 1099-DIV as provided previously for each year for dollar amounts, and shareholders should contact their tax advisors.

-The following Q&A and Cost Basis Calculator are designed to help you understand the tax implications of the liquidating distribution of $.30 per share paid to shareholders in April 2017 and any remaining liquidating distributions.
-Please note that this information is provided for illustrative purposes only and to help give you a general understanding of the consequences of the recent liquidating distributions.
+The following Q&A and Cost Basis Calculator are designed to help you understand the tax implications of the liquidating distributions paid to shareholders during the liquidation and dissolution of Hines REIT.
+Please note that this information is provided for illustrative purposes only and to help give you a general understanding of the consequences of the liquidating distributions.
 We are not providing legal or tax advice.
-Shareholders must contact their tax advisors for specifics regarding the taxation of their individual investments.
+Shareholders should contact their tax advisors for specifics regarding the taxation of their individual investments.
 The questions and answers are based on certain assumptions that may not be accurate.

-2. Q: How will the liquidating distribution be reported for tax purposes?
+1. Q: How will the final $.08 per share liquidating distribution be reported for tax purposes?

-A: The liquidating distribution received in 2017, will be reported to shareholders on their 2017 Form 1099-DIV in Box 9, “Cash Liquidation Distributions” which we expect to be mailed on or around January 31, 2019.
+A: The final liquidating distribution received in 2018, will be reported to shareholders on their 2018 Form 1099-DIV in Box 9, “Cash Liquidation Distributions” which we expect to be mailed on or around January 31, 2019.

-3. Q: What are the tax implications for Box 8, Cash Liquidation Distributions for Taxable Accounts (such as individual or joint tenant type accounts)?
+2. Q: What are the tax implications for Cash Liquidation Distributions for Taxable Accounts (such as individual or joint tenant type accounts)?

-A: A Cash Liquidation Distribution is a non-taxable distribution until such time that the total Cash Liquidation Distributions received exceed the cost basis of the investment.
-If the Cash Liquidation Distributions exceed the cost basis, the portion of the Cash Liquidation Distributions that exceeds basis is considered a capital gain and taxed accordingly.
-Whether you report the gain as a long-term or short-term capital gain depends on how long you have held the stock.
+A: If the Cash Liquidation Distributions exceed the cost basis, the portion of the Cash Liquidation Distributions that exceeds basis is considered a capital gain and taxed accordingly.
+Whether you report the resultant gain or loss as a long-term or short-term capital gain or loss depends on how long you have held the stock.

-4. Q: What are the tax implications for Box 8, Cash Liquidation Distributions for Non-Taxable Accounts (such as IRAs)?
+3. Q: What are the tax implications for Cash Liquidation Distributions for Non-Taxable Accounts (such as IRAs)?

 A: As long as the cash remains within the Qualified Account and is not distributed out of the Qualified account, receipt of Cash Liquidation Distributions by such an account generally will not have any immediate tax implications.